base-jumper/base-jumper/docs/boards/Navagio.md

 # Navagio

-## Specifcations
+## Specifications
 This section provides specifications for the circuits available on the base board.
-These specications are for the default population, and may not apply if any customizations have been made.
-For general infomation on how to use a particular circuit, refer to the *circuit docs* linked beneath the table.
+These specifications are for the default population, and may not apply if any customizations have been made.
+For general information on how to use a particular circuit, refer to the *circuit docs* linked beneath the table.

 ### CAN Bus Specs